 Surgical Approach to Thick-Skinned Rhinoplasty

-When performing a rhinoplasty, a plastic surgeon has to consider the various anatomical features of the individual’s nose.
+When performing a rhinoplasty in NYC, a plastic surgeon has to consider the various anatomical features of the individual’s nose.
 Although we often associate rhinoplasty with the reconstruction of bone and cartilage, the quality and thickness of the skin has a significant impact on surgical technique and outcome.

 A rhinoplasty involves lifting the nasal skin in order to access and resculpt the bone and cartilage.
 When the skin is redraped over the nose, it has to adjust to the newly altered shape.
 The anatomy of the skin influences how quickly it will contract and conform to the new structure.
 Thin to moderately thick skin tends to adjust more rapidly and predictably, revealing the framework of the nose earlier on.
 Very thick skin presents a unique surgical challenge for several reasons: